gogadev/TopUp_App/README.md

 ####

 This project is currently in development.
-User can select a country, enter the phone number, select the right operator, choose a TopUp amount and see a success screen after a TopUp.
+User can select a country, enter the phone number, select the right operator, choose a top-up amount and see a success screen after a top-up.

 ## Project Screen Shot(s)